mattriots/Receipt_Processor/README.md

 # Receipt Processor

-A simple Node.js service that processes receipts and calculates points based on various criteria.
+Here is a simple Node.js service that processes receipts and calculates points based on certain criteria.

 ## Overview